Exploring Boundaries: Different Types of Open Relationships

 - The partners emphasize respect for each other’s choices

 - Partners are honest about their connections with others.
-Cheating as it is doesn’t exist in such relationships
+Cheating as such does not exist in such relationships

-- Partners never show possessive behavior, respecting the relationships of each other
+- Partners never show possessive behavior and respect the relationships of each other

 - The worldview of such people is based on the joy and pleasure they can get from comparing and trying new connections